 Huascarán National Park in Peru showcases the Cordillera Blanca Mountains, the world’s highest tropical mountain range.
 Part of the Andes, the Cordillera Blanca Mountains (White Mountains) contains over 700 glaciers.
 Its deep ravines—carved by numerous floods—shelter stunning views, pristine glacial lakes, and diverse vegetation.
 The area remains a celebrated mountaineering spot, too.

 Designated as a World Heritage Site in 1985 by UNESCO, Huascarán National Park is known for its unique ecology.
 The park contains plant species such as the rare Queen of the Andes as well as animals such as condors, spectacled bears, vicunas, and tarucas.

 Located in the Sacred Valley near Cuzco, the Ollantaytambo ruins remain laid out much as they were in ancient times.
 Although originally built for religious purposes, the fortress of Ollantaytambo marks the site of the only successful stand against the conquistadors.

 The most popular starting point for the famous Inca Trail, Ollantaytambo’s gargantuan dimensions come into perspective as you start climbing the Inca stairs to the top of the fortress.
 At the top of the fortress, you and your children have a stunning view of the Sacred Valley.

-Interested in learning more about what to do in Peru with kids?
+Interested in learning more about visiting the Andes Mountains with kids?
 Follow our blog to learn more about our favorite South American destinations.